integreat-io/integreat-transformers/README.md

 ### `count`

-It does what you think it does: It counts the values you provide it.
+It does exactly what you think it does: It counts the values you provide it.
 An array of eight items returns `8`, one item (non-array) returns `1`.

 By default it will not count `null` or `undefined`, either in an array or as a non-array item.
 By providing an array of values to skip in the `skip` property,